 (rather obviously) How you prepare and setup the K8s cluster in particular users and roles – for security you will want to keep the Voicegain cluster separated this way from the rest of your AWS infrastructure.

 How you enable network access to the provisioned deployment - you will need to modify inbound rules in the Security Group for the cluster, rather than modifying settings on your router/firewall.

 Otherwise, the core of the deployment process is pretty much identical between on premise hardware and AWS VPC.

-You can read the details involved in the AWS deployment process on Voicegain github pages.
+You can read the details involved in the AWS deployment process on Voicegain's github page.

-If you are looking to add dedicated Speech-to-Text functionality (API, Transcription, IVR, Call Analytics) to your software/services deployed into AWS, we invite you to give Voicegain a try.
-You can start by signing up for our Free Trial or email us at email@example.com.
+If you are a developer building something that requires you to add or embed Speech-to-Text functionality (Transcription, Voice Bot or Speech Analytics in Contact Centers, analyzing meetings or sales calls, etc.), we invite you to give Voicegain a try.
+You can start by signing up for a developer account and use our Free tier.
+You can also email us at firstname.lastname@example.org.